How are subject NPs useful for academic English?

 – Discuss how helpful subjects are in academic assignments

-In our first lesson of this course, we introduced the basic concepts of subjects and objects and compared these two phrase functions.
+In our first chapter of this reader, we introduced the basic concepts of subjects and objects and compared these two phrase functions.
 We learned that subjects are usually written before the verb in a sentence and are the doer of the action of a verb, while objects are found after verbs and are the receiver of those actions.
 We also learned that subjects are most commonly made up of noun phrases (NPs).
-In this second lesson, we next focus on the grammar of subjects and explore their rules and uses in academic contexts such as essays.
+In this second chapter, we next focus on the grammar of subjects and explore their rules and uses in academic contexts such as essays.

 What is a subject noun phrase?